Mateus-M-Reis/input/README.md

 # input

 **input** is an input library for LÖVR that bridges the gap between keyboard, mouse, and gamepad controls, allowing you to easily define and change controls on the fly.
-It automatically wraps around the `game_controller` library to handle gamepads seamlessly.
+It automatically wraps around the [game_controller](https://github.com/immortalx74/game_controller) library to handle gamepads seamlessly.
+It is a port of love2d [baton](https://github.com/tesselode/baton) to lovr.

 ```lua
 local Input = require 'input'